 Back-to-school shopping is mostly business as usual

-Galleries30 tips for a successful school year 12 cool back-to-school backpacks Best tablets under $200
+Related mediaSee your start date 30 tips from teachers for a successful school year 12 cool back-to-school backpacks Best tablets under $200 LI's top-paid school administrators Share back-to-school photos

 Bookstores on Long Island Monday promoted sales of student readers that reflect the new Common Core academic standards, and electronics shops were pushing ink cartridges to print student essays.